christianparobek/skeleSim/skeleSim/inst/shiny/skeleSimShinyGUI/README.md

 This folder contains the shiny interface for skeleSim.
 As the codebase is structured now, everything depends on this ui for organisation.
 In other words, there are no command-line approaches to skelesim at the moment.

-Right now (11/23/15) the app only supports  fastsimcoal simulations.
-Rmetasim simulations are in development.

 To use,

 1. From CRAN: